eceo-epfl/EcoWikiRS/README.md

 We propose a method to **learn ecological properties of aerial images** by learning an alignement with species habitat descriptions.

-- We release the **WikiRS** dataset, composed of triplets :
+- We release the **EcoWikiRS** dataset, composed of triplets :
     - high-resolution aerial images (50cm, RGB bands)
     - a list of species observations collected from [**GBIF**](https://www.gbif.org/), geolocated within the footprint of the aerial image.
-    - sentences describing the habitat of the observed species, extracted  from the corresponding Wikipedia article.
+    - sentences describing the habitat of the observed species, extracted  from the corresponding **Wikipedia** article.

 <p align="center">